 In a perfect world, we would get the exactly correct dose every time, with the LSD solution having the correct concentration and the dosing method (e.g., a dropper bottle) dispensing the correct amount of liquid.
-To get the correct concentration requires the person preparing the LSD solution correctly gets the concentration correct, and accurately tells buyers the concentration.
-And the correct amount of liquid is included in each dose.

-Unless one either: (i) has crystal LSD and makes the solution themselves, (ii) buys from a source that is both highly competent and honest, or (iii) or one has access to sophisticated laboratory testing to determine the concentration of LSD in the solvent, it is not possible to calculate know the exact concentration of the liquid LSD.
+Unless one either: (i) has crystal LSD and makes the solution themselves, (ii) buys from a source that is both highly competent and honest, or (iii) or one has access to sophisticated laboratory testing to determine the concentration of LSD in the solvent, it is not possible to calculate the exact concentration of the liquid LSD.

 In other words, we can not calculate an accurate dose, because without knowing an accurate concentration we can never know how much LSD is in any dose.
-And it turns out that's totally fine...
+And that turns out that's totally fine...